BioCIDER/biojs-vis-context-data-unique-list/README.md

-# BioCider: biojs-vis-context-data-unique-list
+# BioCider: a Contextualisation InDEx for biological Resources discovery
+## biojs-vis-context-data-unique-list

-Contextualised visualisation of ELIXIR training materials, events and registries in a unique list.
+Contextualised visualisation of ELIXIR training materials, events and computing tools in a unique list.
 BETA VERSION.

 Purpose of this widget is to show the user, without any direct action by himself, information of his interest related with the content that is being shown currently to him .